suifengls/LeetCode/README.md

     	   Be careful of index bound!
     	   L points to the index of first target, R points to the next index of last target.

+46. Combination Sum

+    		DFS.
+The start index is the same as current due to the repeated element.

+47. Multiple Strings

+    	     Reverse two strings, multiple one by one.
+	     OR do as what we do to multiple two numbers.
+	     Be careful about index of the result.

+48. Reorder List

+		Reverse the last half of the list, then insert each node to thr first half one by one.